aws/aws-cdk/design/construct-tree.md

  */
 export interface IDisplayable {

-  // id of the construct within the current scope* readonly id: string
+  // id of the construct within the current scope readonly displayName: string

-  // type of the resource (could be a CDK, CloudFormation, third-party, etc)* readonly resourceType: string

-  // Other displayable metadata* readonly metadata: [key: string]: string;
+  // Other displayable attributes readonly attributes: [key: string]: string;

   /* method that supports extensibility on what can be displayed without
    * adding more methods/properties on IDisplayable